colinbrineman/pewlett-hackard-analysis/README.md

 ## Overview

 The purpose of this analysis was to help a large company to prepare itself for its "silver tsunami" of retiring employees.
 To that end, I was provided a variety of datasets containing information about the company's employees.
-I transformed that data using PostgreSQL and produced 2 final tables, containing:
+I transformed that data using PostgreSQL & produced 2 final tables, containing:

 1. the number of retiring employees, broken down by their current job title, &